bachsofttrick/tvguide-get/README.md

 A small app that gets my TV schedule.
 Written in Go

 Todo:
-- [ ] Make a search function for specific channels
+- [x] Make a search function for specific channels
+- [ ] Turn to REST API server
+- [ ] Make an Android app to display these